 Researching to discover what the bestselling art subjects is mostly a waste of your time.
-And, if you are using the information to slavishly mimic another artist, it can rob you of your creativity and dignity.
+If you are using the information to mimic another artist slavishly, it can rob you of your creativity and dignity.
 Don’t get me wrong.
 There are many valid reasons why artists might want to learn about what kind of art sells best.

 Humans are curious creatures.

-It is inevitable and unstoppable that human nature and curiosity will inspire artists to want to know about the best selling art subjects.
-If you are one who worries about this and spends time researching bestselling art data, then you need to ask yourself why.
+It is inevitable and unstoppable that human nature and curiosity will inspire artists to know about the best selling art subjects.
+If you worry about this and spend time researching bestselling art data, you need to ask yourself why.

 What is your problem?

-If your motivation is to know about what kind of art is selling best these days so you can make art just like it, this is not a smart idea for your art career.
-It quite likely means you may have acquired some practical art making skills, but are lacking in imagination, or don’t trust what you have.
+If your motivation is to know what kind of art is selling best these days to make art just like it, this is not a smart idea for your art career.
+It quite likely means you may have acquired some practical art-making skills but lack imagination or don’t trust what you have.